YahnisElsts/wp-update-server/README.md

 This part of the setup process is identical for both plugins and themes.
 For the sake of brevity, I'll describe it from the plugin perspective.

 1. Upload the `wp-update-server` directory to your site.
 You can rename it to something else (e.g. simply `updates`) if you like.
 2. Create a Zip archive of your plugin directory.
-The name of the Zip file must be the same as the name of the directory + ".zip".
+The name of the archive must be the same as the name of the directory + ".zip".
 3. Copy the Zip file to the `/packages` subdirectory.
 4. Verify that the API is working by visiting `/wp-update-server/?action=get_metadata&slug=plugin-directory-name` in your browser.
 You should see a JSON document containing various details of your plugin (name, version and so on).

+**Tip:** Use the JSONView extension ([Firefox version](https://addons.mozilla.org/en-US/firefox/addon/10869/),  [Chrome version](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc).) to pretty-print JSON in your browser.

-When creating the Zip file, make sure all of the plugin files are inside a directory, not at the archive root.
+When creating the Zip file, make sure the plugin files are inside a directory and not at the archive root.
 For example, lets say you have a plugin called "My Cool Plugin" and it lives inside `/wp-content/plugins/my-cool-plugin`.
 The ZIP file should be named `my-cool-plugin.zip` and it should contain the following:

 ```
 /my-cool-plugin